Garry F. Hayes, Modesto Junior College, Modesto, CA

 Leaving Grand Canyon, we will visit the Little Colorado River and a corner of the “Painted Desert” to examine some of the tectonic structures that form the boundary of the Kaibab Plateau.
 Mesozoic terrestrial sediments dominate this landscape, and at Antelope Canyon we expect to explore a labyrinth that has been carved through the Navajo Sandstone.
 If the roads are passable, we will investigate exposures along the Cockscomb, a major Laramide monocline traversing Grand Staircase-Escalante National Monument, the spectacular span at Grosvenor Arch, and the odd sedimentary pipes at Kodachrome Basin State Park.
 We will be traversing outcrops of the late Cretaceous Mesa Verde Group, the source of coal reserves in the Colorado Plateau.

 The Claron Formation, exposed in striking fashion at Bryce Canyon National Park, represents a major change of sedimentary deposition on the Colorado Plateau in early Cenozoic time.
 The freshwater sediments have been eroded into the tall hoodoos along the edge of the Paunsaugunt Plateau.
 We will then start moving down section into the Jurassic and Triassic sediments exposed in Zion National Park.
 Zion exposes an early Mesozoic sequence of terrestrial floodplain deposits and coastal dunes that have been eroded in spectacular fashion.
 Time will be set aside for an exploration of the upper canyon on foot or by tram.

-Each participant will receive a field guide that includes a geological and cultural overview of the Colorado Plateau region, and a road guide for the route traveled on the trip.
-It will include maps, diagram, and a glossary of terms.
+Each participant will receive a field guide that includes a geological and cultural overview of the Colorado Plateau region, and a comprehensive road guide for the route traveled on the trip.